Application-driven Privacy-preserving Data Publishing with Correlated Attributes

 \subsection{Performance}

-To show that our method is capable of effectively concealing the sensitive attributes while preserving the information about target attributes, we compare our method against the baselines across $3$ datasets with a fixed utility ($Acc(\DL)$) threshold.
-We select a threshold of $0.95$ for the two image datasets, PubFig and MNIST, and $0.75$ for the WiFi dataset.
-As we will see later on, due to high correlation between the sensitive and target attributes in the WiFi dataset, it is harder to effectively conceal sensitive attributes while keeping the target attributes almost intact.
-We dive deeper into the trade-off between utility and privacy in a case study on the WiFi dataset in Section~\ref{sec:tradeoff}.

-Recall from Section~\ref{sec:implementation} that the dataset is divided into $3$ slices, the first used to train $\DL$ and $\DP$, the second to train the networks $\G$ and $\D$ and the third used for testing.
-To tune the hyperparameters for neural networks, we further split the GAN's training data into two parts, with a ratio of 4:1 and preserving the class proportions, and use the smaller part as a validation set to keep $Acc(\DL)$ above the fixed threshold.
-For the methods based on DP, the optimal value of $\varepsilon$ is found by iterating over different values of $\varepsilon$ from $0.01$ to $10$ and selecting the largest $\varepsilon$ (corresponding to the smallest added noise) where $Acc(\DL)$ is above the set threshold and report the resulting $Acc(\DP)$.
+To show our method's ability to preserve $y$ while causing uncertainty about $z$, we compare the resulting classification accuracy for sensitive attributes, $Acc(\DZ$, with a fixed utility, $Acc(\DY)$, threshold.
+For the the \wifi~dataset, we choose $75\%$ as the threshold for $Acc(\DY)$ and for the $3$ image datasets, namely MNIST, PubFig and \bosch, we choose $95\%$.
+These thresholds are selected based on the difficulty of achieving acceptable privacy guarantees and what an acceptable value for $Acc(\DY)$ is for each dataset.
+For methods based on DP, the optimal value of DP's $\varepsilon$ is found by iterating over different values of $\varepsilon$ from $0.01$ to $10$ and selecting the smallest $\varepsilon$ (corresponding to the largest added noise) where $Acc(\DY)$ is still above the set threshold and reporting the resulting $Acc(\DZ)$.